molybdenum-99/reality/README.md

 ```

 Start from [Getting started](https://github.com/molybdenum-99/reality/wiki/Getting-started)
-in our wiki and move along the pointers!
+in our wiki and follow along with the pointers!

 ### ...from command-line